raito-io/raito-io.github.io/docs/cli/connectors/aws/account.md

 Replace `${Account}` with the AWS account ID.

 ### AWS Organization (optional)
-The prerequisite is optional and only necessary if you want to elaborate SSO roles and permission sets on an organizational level.
+This prerequisite is optional and only necessary if you use IAM Identity Center and want to use Permission Sets (typically, to manage access across multiple AWS accounts).
-You need to setup an [AWS Organization connector](/docs/cli/connectors/aws/organization) first.
+You need to set up an [AWS Organization connector](/docs/cli/connectors/aws/organization) first, to import the users and groups into an AWS Organization identity store.
-It is also required to link the organization identity store to the AWS account data source in Raito Cloud.
+In Raito cloud, this identity store then needs to be linked to each AWS Account data source that you would like to manage access for.

-As the AWS account connector should be able to modify permission sets on the master account, the following cku config parameters are required:
+As the AWS account connector should be able to modify permission sets on the master account, the following CLI config parameters are required:
-* `aws-organization-profile`: The AWS SDK profile where the organization is defined (e.g. where permission sets are defined in AWS Identity Center).
+* `aws-organization-profile`: The AWS SDK profile where the organization is defined (i.e. where permission sets are defined in AWS Identity Center).
-* `aws-organization-region`: The AWS SDK profile where the organization is defined (e.g. where permission sets are defined in AWS Identity Center).
+* `aws-organization-region`: The region where the organization is defined (i.e. where permission sets are defined in AWS Identity Center).
 * `aws-organization-identity-center-instance-arn`: The ARN of the AWS IAM Identity Center instance.
 Required if aws `aws-organization-profile` is defined.
 * `aws-organization-identity-store`: The ARN of the AWS Identity Store.
 Required if aws `aws-organization-profile` is defined.